 During the hunt, a whale is chased by whalers until a grenade-tipped harpoon can be fired from the whaling vessel.
 The harpoon should penetrate about a metre into the whale, where it should explode and release spring-loaded claws into the flesh.
 The explosion is intended to create enough energy to kill or knock out the whale.
 However, this is dependent on where on the whale’s body the harpoon hits, and so the whale may not be killed immediately.
 In addition, some harpoons do not explode.

 This “time to death” analysis is not the only evidence of the suffering involved of harpooned whales, but confirms and quantifies the extreme prolonged time it takes for whales to die.
 This is a result of their biological build—as diving mammals, they have evolved to ensure oxygenated blood reaches their brains even in times of severe stress.
 Consequently, a whale may be mistaken for dead, or appear limp but could still be conscious.

 IFAW is calling on the Icelandic authorities to bring an end to whaling and issue no further whaling licences or quotas after this year.

 For more information or to arrange interviews please contact:

 m: +44 (0) 7809 269 747

 Notes to Editors:

-Further renewals of the five-year whaling quotas could continue to strain Iceland’s international relations including with the US, which has had diplomatic sanctions (the so-called Pelly Amendment) in place against Iceland since 2014 due to its commercial whaling activities and whale meat trade.
+- Further renewals of the five-year whaling quotas could continue to strain Iceland’s international relations including with the US, which has had diplomatic sanctions (so-called Pelly Amendment sanctions) in place against Iceland since 2014 due to its commercial whaling activities and international whale meat trade.

 every problem has a solution, every solution needs support.